Biden interview in special counsel documents investigation suggests sprawling probe near conclusion

 The investigation has centered on how roughly 25 to 30 documents with classification markings, from Biden’s time as vice president and as a senator, wound up stored improperly in his Delaware home and in a private office in Washington he used after his service in the Obama administration.
 Some of the documents were found during searches of his office and Wilmington home by Biden’s lawyers and others during an FBI search that Biden’s team agreed to voluntarily.

 Even as Attorney General Merrick Garland appointed a special counsel to investigate potential crimes in how the documents were handled, Biden and his team have sought to play down the severity of the matter.
 The president has said he was unaware that he had the records and insisted “ there’s no there there ” to the investigation.
-The White House only belatedly disclosed the initial discovery of documents.

 From the start, the investigation unfolded alongside a far more perilous probe of Trump’s handling of classified documents.
 Though the existence of the investigation may have blunted Biden’s ability to forcefully castigate Trump for his own mishandling of classified records, it seems to have had little bearing on the Justice Department’s decision to charge Trump.